Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Signs & Symptoms

 Osteopetrosis is characterized by overly dense bones throughout the body.
-Symptoms include fractures, low blood cell production, and loss of cranial nerve function causing blindness, deafness, and/or facial nerve paralysis.
+Symptoms include fractures, low blood cell production and loss of cranial nerve function causing blindness, deafness and/or facial nerve paralysis.
 Affected individuals may experience frequent infections of teeth and the bone in the jaw.

 The most severe type of osteopetrosis, malignant infantile type, is apparent from birth, and if left untreated, can lead to death in the first decade of life.
-Symptoms vary depending on the exact gene change (mutation).
-Affected individuals may have an abnormally large head (macrocephaly).
-They may also have hydrocephalus, characterized by inhibition of the normal flow of cerebrospinal fluid (CSF) within and abnormal widening (dilatation) of the cerebral spaces of the brain (ventricles), causing accumulation of CSF in the skull and potentially increased pressure on brain tissue.
-Symptoms that affect the eyes may include wasting away (atrophy) of the retina, eyes that appear widely spaced (hypertelorism), eyes that protrude from their orbits (exophthalmos), cross-eyes (strabismus), involuntary rhythmic movements of the eyes (nystagmus), and blindness.
+Symptoms vary depending on the gene variant (mutation).
+Affected individuals have abnormal hardening of bone (osteosclerosis); fragility fractures, usually of the ribs and long bones; large head (macrocephaly) and small jaw (micrognathia); growth delay and increased density of the cranial bones (cranial hyperostosis) leading to nerve compression.
+They may also have hydrocephalus, which is the accumulation of cerebrospinal fluid (CSF) in the skull owing to inhibition of CSF normal flow and abnormal widening (dilatation) of the cerebral spaces of the brain (ventricles), causing increased pressure on brain tissue.
+Symptoms that affect vision may include wasting away (atrophy) of the retina, widely spaced eyes (hypertelorism), eyes protruding from the orbits (exophthalmos), crossed eyes (strabismus), involuntary rhythmic movements of the eyes (nystagmus) and blindness.

-Osteopetrosis: X-linked Recessive
+Osteopetrosis: X-linked recessive

 X-linked osteopetrosis is extremely rare but severe, with only a few cases reported worldwide.
 In addition to classical symptoms linked with osteopetrosis, it is associated with immunodeficiency, localized fluid retention and tissue swelling (lymphedema) as well as abnormalities of the hair, skin, nails and sweat glands (ectodermal dysplasia).